Datamine-Crypto/white-paper/docs/datamine-smart-contracts.md

     _; // Call the actual code
 }
 ```
 To keep things simple and to avoid potential attacks in the future we've limited our all smart contract state changes to one block per address.
 This means you can't lock/unlock or lock/mint within the same block.
+Please note the goal of this is to prevent user error so it's still possible to do partial mints within the same block if you send difvferent targetBlock numbers.

 Since Ethereum blocks are only ~15 seconds in duration we thought this slight time delay is not a factor for any normal user and is an added security benefit.